 Many businesses that are just starting out typically don’t have a solid plan on becoming a multi-generational family business.
 Their plans primarily focus on growing their business and ensuring the business model is successful.
-Businesses often find themselves in this position when the next generation starts showing interest in the family business.
+Businesses often find themselves in this position when the next generation starts showing an interest in the family business.

 Engaging the next generation requires more than communicating with them about the business.
 It requires learning and understanding what is needed in order to bring value to the company.
 Some specific areas to consider when engaging and developing the next generation include fostering the needed skills and education for involvement in the family business, determining what the desired characteristic traits are that will contribute to the success of the business, and what external opportunities are available prior to joining the family business.